 Getting to Know Allah

-The Greater Sins (or Grave Sins) are those where the Koran, or a saying of the Prophet explicitly state, or imply that those who commit these sins will go to Hell; or where there is a consensus among Islamic scholars that the sinner is going to Hell.
+Grave sins (or greater sins) are those where the Koran, or a saying of Muhammad, explicitly state or imply that the sinner is going to Hell; or where there is a consensus among scholars that that is the case.
 It does not matter if the sin is committed in secret.

 6:120 Avoid open and secret sins.
 Surely those who commit sin shall be punished for what they have perpetrated.